 Breakfast idea?
 Oatmeal with whatever fruit’s in the fridge.
 I throw in bananas, apples, handful of berries.
 Tastes good, fills you up, and gets things moving smooth.

-Foods That Always Save Me
+Fiber Rich Foods That Always Save Me

 These are my go-tos: